Summer wouldn't be anything without a raspberry dessert. These homemade puff pastry raspberry turnovers are simply amazing!

 - ½ cup sour cream

-- 2 tbsp cornstarch dissolved in cold water
+- 2 tablespoon cornstarch dissolved in cold water

 - ⅔ cup granulated sugar